s-clausen/cecher/README.md

 ### Input Format

-Currently supported is an input in the form of a rational point cloud, where numerator and denominator are seperated by a forward-slash, and values are seperated by a comma ([examples]).
+Currently supported is an input in the form of a rational point cloud, where numerator and denominator are seperated by a forward-slash, and values are seperated by a whitespace ([examples]).

 ### Dependencies